airlift/airlift/reporting/README.md

 The interface may have multiple methods.
 The method return type may be any class with a public no-arg constructor.
 The capitalized form of the method name is used for the "name" property.
 The `@Key` annotation must be on every parameter and specifies the tag name.
+(By convention, the parameter name should match the tag name.)
 The `.toString()` of parameter's value is used for the corresponding tag value.

 Subsequent calls to the same interface method with parameters that have the